CryptoTL: Private, Efficient and Secure Transfer Learning: Introduction

 \section{Introduction}

-Deep learning (DL) architectures have been prompting a revolution across many fields, redefining state-of-the-art results, and influencing the lives of many people around the globe with real-time systems that implement neural network models for decision-making.
+Deep learning (DL) architectures have been prompting a revolution across many fields, redefining state-of-the-art results, and influencing the lives of many people worldwide with real-time systems for automatic decision-making.
 However, some tasks do not benefit from DL's high performance due to data scarcity, which hinders the model training from scratch.
-To overcome this problem, one can use transfer learning (TL)~\cite{pan2009survey}, a methodology for enhancing the performance of DL models for target domain tasks by the transfer of knowledge from different but related source domains~\cite{ben2010theory,zhuang2020comprehensive}.
+To overcome this problem, transfer learning (TL)~\cite{pan2009survey} has appeared as a methodology for enhancing the performance of DL models for target domain tasks by transferring knowledge from different but related source domains~\cite{ben2010theory,zhuang2020comprehensive}.
 TL alleviates the problem of insufficient training data by relaxing the hypothesis that training and test data should be independent and identically distributed~\cite{tan2018survey}.
 Therefore, models do not need to be retrained from scratch when used for tasks that differ from those they were originally developed for.

-Despite the gains in model performance, the knowledge transfer may also pose threats to data privacy.
-For instance, a DL model deployed to perform inference across distributed participants may have its original training samples recovered by a malicious party, even without clues about the data or model parameters~\cite{heetal2009modelinversion,abadi2016deep}.
+Despite the gains in model performance, the knowledge transfer may be an issue for data privacy.
+For instance, model inversion attacks can recover original training samples, even without initial clues about the data or model parameters in learning settings with distributed parties~\cite{heetal2009modelinversion,abadi2016deep}.
 Consequently, TL methods that are trained on private or personal data must implement countermeasures against these privacy attacks like differential privacy (DP)~\cite{dwork2008differential}.
 Similar privacy challenges also arise in Machine-Learning-as-a-Service (MLaaS), where a server stores a private model trained for a task in a specific domain.
 The server monetizes this model by letting clients query results for their input data.
-Thus, keeping the model private is important to preserve the business of MLaaS.
-Privacy, however, is not only required to protect corporate models, clients of MLaaS may also refuse to send their potential private input data to servers without protection.
-In fact, the right to privacy has also become a global concern and many countries have been approving laws that ensure rights for data producers and obligations for companies that manage, store, and process user-generated data, such as the European Union's General Data Protection Regulation (GDPR)~\cite{EUdataregulations2018} and the California Consumer Privacy Act (CCPA)~\cite{BAIK2020101431}.
-Those regulations usually demand safeguarding measures to avoid information breaches that end up in hazardous situations, such as revealing personal data, damaging the reputation of individuals and companies, or the application of penalties and fines.
+In this sense, maintaining the privacy of the model is a business requirement.